casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 --session-arg "weight:u8='2'"
 ```

-In the above command, notice the following:
+In the above command, observe the following:
 - The `secret-key` should point to the `secret_key.pem` file of the main account (Manager).
 The amount for the transaction will be deducted from the main purse of this account.
 - The hexadecimal public key should be of the account you wish to associate with the main account.
 In this case, it is the Supervisor's account.

 :::note

 You can use this command to set the weight for the Clerk's account as well.
-To do so just replace the hexadecimal public key with that of the Clerk's account and keep the weight as 1.
+To do so, replace the hexadecimal public key with that of the Clerk's account and keep the weight as 1.

 :::

-### Viewing Account Structure with All Keys Linked
+### Viewing Account Structure with All Associated Keys

-You view the updated account structure using the following command:
+You can view the updated account structure using the following command:

 ```bash
 casper-client get-account-info \